 Chilly fall mornings are the perfect time to slow down and enjoy the season’s harvest with a healthy breakfast.
 Whether you’re after sweet or savory, the flavors of fall offer plenty of possibilities.
 Here are some ideas to get you started.
-Try them on their own, or mix and match a few recipes for a seasonal brunch to share with friends.
+Try them on their own, or mix and match a few recipes for a seasonal brunch.

 Dig your potatoes and pull your beets!
 Aida Mollenkamp created this vegetarian Red Flannel Hash for Chowhound, combining the best of the garden for a hearty start.
 Roasted veggies are topped with eggs for a pretty presentation and a punch of protein to power your morning.
 Get our Red Flannel Hash recipe.

 Lodge Chef Collection Pre-Seasoned Cast Iron Skillet, $29.95 from Sur La Table

 This pre-seasoned skillet is ready to use right away and is perfect for a hash.

 Related Reading: The 9 Best Skillets of 2020

 Fiber-filled oatmeal is a classic cold-morning breakfast that can be spiced up to suit any season—for fall, the obvious choice is apples.
 Make this baked oatmeal your own with a handful of chopped nuts, your favorite dried fruit, or a dollop of yogurt.
 Get the Apple Cinnamon Baked Oatmeal recipe.

 Related Reading: What Are the Best Apples for Baking?